Thomas Williams (Alabama politician): Biography

-Williams held various minor public offices over the years, such as justice of the peace and register of chancery.
-In 1872, he was appointed prison inspector.
-In 1878, he was a member of the Alabama House of Representatives.
-He was elected to the U.S. House of Representatives and served from March 4, 1879, to March 3, 1885.
+Williams was a Democrat.
+At times, he served as justice of the peace and as a register in a court of equity.
+In 1872, he was appointed state prison inspector.
+He was a member of the Alabama House of Representatives (1878), though The Political Graveyard claims 1860.
+He was a member of the United States House of Representatives.
+He served in the House from March 4, 1879, to March 3, 1885, representing Alabama's 5th district.
+Politically, he supported penal labor and the leasing of convicts to the private sector.